Quantum bit threads of MERA tensor network in large $c$ limit

 \subsection{General setup}

-We start by explaining a tensor network in a ``flow'' language that is convenient for our discussion.
+We start by explaining a tensor network in terms of ``flow'' language that is convenient for our discussion.
 Suppose there is a flow through a boundary, which can be denoted by $f^\mu$.
 Its flux $\mathcal F$ through a boundary region $A$ is obtained by integration $f^\mu$ over this region:

-where $h$ is the determinant of the induced metric on $A$(Actually because of the IR divergence we should choose a IR cut-off surface $A_{\epsilon}$, but for simplification we still use $A$ to denote it).
+where $h$ is the determinant of the induced metric on $A$(Actually because of the IR divergence we should choose an IR cut-off surface $A_{\epsilon}$, but for simplification we still use $A$ to denote it).
 It is obvious that it satisfies the additivity

-Now let us consider a cut $C_A\sim A$ to be an oriented codimension-one submanifold in network which is homologous to A. As claimed in the last section, isometries in the tensor network may plays a role of source (or sink), therefore, in general $\int_{A} f \neq \int_{C_A} f $.
+Now let us consider a cut $C_A\sim A$ to be an oriented codimension-one submanifold in network which is homologous to A. As claimed in the last section, isometries in the tensor network may play a role of source (or sink).
+Therefore, different from bit threads in original AdS slice, in general $\int_{A} f \neq \int_{C_A} f $.
 Instead, one extra term which describes the contributions from tensors should be added